-You have three dental options to choose from:
+You have two dental options to choose from:

-- Delta Dental Standard DPPO Plan, a lower-cost plan that includes coverage for preventive/diagnostic services, with higher out-of-pocket costs for basic and major services and no orthodontia coverage. - Delta Dental Enhanced with Orthodontia DPPO Plan, a higher-cost plan per paycheck that includes basic and major services, as well as orthodontia coverage. - United ConcordiaPLUS Dental Plan (current participants only), a dental HMO plan that covers preventive, basic, and major services using a fixed schedule of benefits.
-This plan offering will end on December 31, 2019.
+- Delta Dental Standard DPPO Plan, a lower-cost plan that includes coverage for preventive/ diagnostic services, with higher out-of-pocket costs for basic and major services and no orthodontia coverage. - Delta Dental Enhanced with Orthodontia DPPO Plan, a higher-cost plan per paycheck that includes basic and major services, as well as orthodontia coverage.